jmankoff/interaction/assignments/colorpicker.md

 We want to manage the state at the application level (`MainActivity.java`) versus at the interactor level, this means you will need to find a way to set the state of the color picker from its parent.

-Notice from the documentation that `onRestoreInstanceState` is called after `onCreate` if a bundle exists, we want you to handle the bundle in `ColorPickerActivity#setStartingColor` so you should not implement `onRestoreInstanceState`.
+Notice from the documentation that `onRestoreInstanceState` is called after `onCreate` if a bundle exists, we want you to handle the bundle in `MainActivity#setStartingColor` so you should not implement `onRestoreInstanceState`.

 <span style="color:red">We will kill the activity to test if the state is saved.
 Use adb to test killing it or in developer options set Apps -> Don't keep activity.</span>